Tips to securely accept credit cards over the phone

-By accepting credit card payments over the phone, you're taking the risk that the person on the other end of the line is not the cardholder or an authorized user of the card.
+By accepting credit card payments on the phone, you're taking the risk that the person on the other end of the line is not the cardholder or an authorized user of the card.
 You can’t check photo ID, for example, like you and your staff should be doing for all in-person card transactions.
 The banks that issue credit and debit cards are likely to hold businesses responsible for fraud that occurs if they aren’t following security protocols such as those best practices related to phone orders.

 You should expect to pay more in processing fees for card-not-present transactions—including taking card payments over the phone—but there are some steps you can take to reduce your business’s risk of falling victim to fraud.

 There are a number of ways that you can accept credit cards over the phone these days.
 You can:

 - Manually enter the customer’s credit card information on your point-of-sale (POS) system or mobile payments device

 - Accept a payment online for the phone order using a virtual terminal